-Certain facts about health care coverage and services are needed to apply these COB rules and to determine benefits payable under this plan and other plans.
+Certain facts are needed to apply these COB rules.
 Medica has the right to decide which facts it needs.
-It may get needed facts from or give them to other organizations or persons for the purpose of applying these rules and determining benefits payable under this plan and other plans covering the person claiming benefits.
+It may get needed facts from or give them to other organizations or persons.
 Medica need not tell, or get the consent of, any person to do this.
-Unless applicable federal or state law prevents disclosure of the information without the consent of the patient or the patient's representative, each person claiming benefits under this plan must give Medica any facts it needs to apply those rules and determine benefits payable.
+Unless applicable federal or state law prevents disclosure of the information without the consent of the patient or the patient's representative, each person claiming benefits under this plan must give Medica any facts it needs to pay the claim.